networkandcode/networkandcode.github.io/_posts/python/2020-05-02-lists-tuples-and-sets.md

 ---

 A comparitive study of Lists, Tuples, and Sets should help in better understanding of these objects as they look kind of similar.
-Few prerequisistes for this post, are that You should have Python3 on your system and you know how to access the Python interpreter or how to run Python scripts, and you have good understanding of fundamental data types such as Strings, Integers, and finally statements such as 'if', 'for' :)
+Few prerequisites for this post, are that You should have Python3 on your system and you know how to access the Python interpreter or how to run Python scripts, and you have good understanding of fundamental data types such as Strings, Integers, and finally statements such as 'if', 'for' :)